LinkedIn hooks

 What is the best first line for a LinkedIn post?

 The best first line makes someone stop scrolling and click "see more."
-It should be specific (not vague), create an open loop (unanswered curiosity), and sound like you (not a template).
-Amelia generates hooks matched to your voice, so they grab attention while staying authentic.
+It should be specific (not vague), create an open loop (unanswered curiosity), and feel like you wrote it (not a template).
+Amelia generates hooks matched to your direction, so they grab attention while staying authentic.

 What makes a good LinkedIn opening line?

 Specificity, tension, and authenticity.
 A good opening line signals that the rest of the post is worth reading.
 It can be a surprising stat, a bold opinion, or the start of a story.
-What matters most is that it sounds like you and creates enough curiosity to earn the click.
+What matters most is that it feels like your best work and creates enough curiosity to earn the click.

 How many words should a LinkedIn hook be?